lauris71/az/README.md

 These are needed to retrieve a value of unknown size (e.g. reading a property with "Any" type)

 ### Boxed interface
-Boxed interface contains value (i.e. pointer to the implementation and the value) of the containing instance and an interface (i.e. pointer to the implementation and pointer to the isntance) implemented in the former.
+Boxed interface contains value (i.e. pointer to the implementation and the value) of the containing instance and an interface (i.e. pointer to the implementation and pointer to the instance) implemented in the former.

 Interfaces are "owned" by the containing instance.
 Thus methods cannot extend the lifecycle of an interface beyond the duration of the instance.
 But in many situations one may want to extend it – e.g. to create a collection of interfaces.